Pirate Party of Greece: 12th Congress of June 2025

-On 1 June 2025, the 12th Congress of the party unanimously decided to furter expand and strengthen its Statutes, affirming its alignment with the progressive parties of the political spectrum, domestically and internationally.
+On 1 June 2025, the 12th Congress of the party unanimously decided to furter expand and strengthen its Statutes, affirming its alignment with the progressive parties of the political spectrum, domestically and internationally; among other things, it explicitly strengthened in-party protections for people with disabilities, women, LGBTQI+ persons, and extended these protections to people outside the party.
 It also unanimously decided to leave the European Pirate Party and the Pirate Parties International, with its resignation pointing to a deep ideological and moral schism.
 Finally, it decided to replace the Uppsala Declaration with the Rethymno Declaration.

 The Rethymno Declaration

-The Rethymno Declaration, adopted by the party in its 12th Congress of 2025, is its new official ideological manifesto, which replaces the Uppsala Declaration.
-It complements its Statutes as approved in 2025 and seeks to be a more concrete and coherent political and ideological document than the Uppsala Declaration, maintaining Pirate principles at its core.
+The Rethymno Declaration, adopted by the party in its 12th Congress of 2025, is its new official ideological manifesto, which supersedes the Uppsala Declaration.
+It complements its Statutes, as approved in 2025, and seeks to be a more concrete and coherent political and ideological document than the Uppsala Declaration, maintaining Pirate principles at its core.

-It begins with a sharp criticism of the transnational and international Pirate institutions (PPEU and PPI) for their inaction and silence on serious incidents of backslide in Press freedom, erosion of democracy and the rule of Law, lack of government accountability in Greece, the Gaza genocide, as well as procedural abuses by the leaderships of the PPEU and PPI to prevent any actual political discourse from taking place.
+It begins with a sharp criticism of the transnational and international Pirate institutions (PPEU and PPI) for their inaction and silence on serious incidents of backslide in press freedom, erosion of democracy and the rule of law, lack of government accountability in Greece, the Gaza genocide, as well as procedural abuses by the leaderships of the PPEU and PPI to prevent any actual political discourse from taking place.

 It then presents what the party views as the "seven plagues" of the Pirate Movement, before proceeding to make the case for an independent and radical Pirate Movement, and puts forward eight axes of political mobilization, which are further expanded upon: